jjcastro/porc/README.md

 ## Installation

-1. Install Node dependencies: `npm install`
+1. Install node dependencies: `npm install`
-2. Change the configuration (config.js) to accommodate your setup.
-3. Start the application `nodemon server.js` or using `gulp` to run automated linting/minifying
+2. Fetch bower dependencies: `bower install`
+3. Process LESS and JS files with gulp: `gulp build`
+4. To start the node server `node server.js`
-4. Visit the application in your browser: [http://localhost:8080](http://localhost:8080)
+5. Visit the application in your browser: [http://localhost:8080](http://localhost:8080)

 ## Roadmap (features and things to come)